Maria Austria: 1915 to 1936

 Marie Karoline Oestreicher grew up in what was then the Bohemian monarchy Karlsbad, the daughter of Austrian doctor Karl, who died young (1864 – March 1915) and his wife Clara, née Kisch (1871–1945), sibling of the older Felix (1894–1945) and Lisbeth (1902–1989).
 The Jewish family was middle-class in an intellectual and artistic environment.
-She had Austrian citizenship until 1918, and then Czechoslovakian citizenship.
-From 1928 to June 1933 she attended the local girls' high school, from which she graduated with very good grades.
+She had Austrian citizenship until 1918, and then Czechoslovak citizenship.
+From 1928 to June 1933, she attended the local girls' high school, from which she graduated with very good grades.

 During this time she began taking photographs.
 From the summer of 1933 she lived in the Rathausstrasse, Vienna.
 She bought a Leica and a Rolleiflex and began a three-year apprenticeship as a photographer on September 18 the Graphic Teaching and Research Institute Vienna - Department of Photography and Reproduction Processes, including an internship from February 1934 to July 1935 in the Viennese Willinger's photo studio on Kärntnerstrasse.
 After graduating with "very good" on July 4, 1936, she worked as a freelance photographer.
 She was interested in culture, attended avant-garde theatre productions and small experimental theatres and found inspiration in the circles of left-wing artists and actors around the Naschmarkt.